UPDATED SEPTEMBER 2025

 1-year old | Miami-Dade County, Florida

-Nyjah Espinosa, 1-year old, was attacked and killed by her father's dog just 5-days before her second birthday, which would have been celebrated on Christmas.
-Nyjah was visiting her father's home in Miami-Dade County just before the holidays when the fatal attack occurred.
+Nyjah Espinosa, 1-year old, was killed by her father's dog.
+The attack occurred five days before her second birthday she was set to celebrate on Christmas.
+Miami-Dade police responded to a home in the 11300 block of Southwest 223rd Street at approximately 6:25 pm for a report of a dog attack.
+Nyjah was visiting her father's home in Miami-Dade County just before the holidays.
+Investigators said the little girl was playing in the hallway when the dog attacked her.
 Miami-Dade Animal Services described the dog as a 5-year old male American bulldog-mix weighing 95-pounds.
-The child's grandmother, however, believed the dog was a pit bull.
-Diley Gonzalas states on the GoFundMe page she created to help raise funds for Nyjah's burial costs, "On Sunday, December 20th, 2015, my granddaughter, Nyjah 'Nyny' Espinosa, just 5 days shy of her 2nd birthday, was attacked by a pit bull.
-Doctors at Miami Children's Hospital tried to keep her with us, but were unable to do so.
+The child's grandmother, Diley Gonzalas, believed the dog was a pit bull.
+Gonzalas stated this on the GoFundMe she created to help raise funds for Nyjah's burial costs.
+"On Sunday, December 20th, 2015, my granddaughter, Nyjah 'Nyny' Espinosa, just 5 days shy of her 2nd birthday, was attacked by a pit bull," Gonzalas said.
+"Doctors at Miami Children's Hospital tried to keep her with us, but were unable to do so.
 Our little girl was no longer with us."
-Miami-Dade County investigators said the little girl was in the hallway when the dog attacked her.
-As of January 9, 2016, no other information has been released. [source citations]
+Police did not release the father's name. [source citations]

 Date of death: December 20, 2015 Chained: No